UK at risk of massive security breach from national IT meltdown

 The Liberal Democrats said the revelation was a symptom of “Conservative neglect” and a “huge cause for concern”.

 “It just further proves that Conservative neglect and underinvestment is leaving the public vulnerable at every level.
-The government’s mismanagement is shocking," said the party’s treasury spokesman, Sarah Olney.
+The government’s mismanagement is shocking," said the party’s Treasury spokesperson, Sarah Olney.

 Heather Self, a tax expert at advisory Blick Rothenberg, said HMRC holds information on names, addresses, dates of birth, unique taxpayer reference numbers and national insurance numbers, which were attractive to hackers who could sell it on.